FAQs

 The HHGC Growler Cup is a season-long player ranking system based on points.
 You accumulate points by playing in qualified HHGC golfing events.
 At the end of the season, HHGC members will be ranked based on their season points total.
 At the end of the season we will have the HHGC Growler Cup Championship Golf Tournament.
 And based where you rank

-Only paid-tier HHGC members are eligible to take part in the HHGC Growler Cup points system.
+Only HHGC members are eligible to take part in the HHGC Growler Cup points system.

 You will earn HHGC Growler Cup points after each qualified round you play.
 The scoring for an individual round is the difference between your NET score from 200.
 If you shoot a 95 (but with your handicap the NET score is 81), you take 81 from 200.
 So your HHGC Growler Cup points total for the round will be 119.